Information overload: Responding to information overload

 Consider the use of Internet applications and add-ons such as the Inbox Pause add-on for Gmail.
-This add-on does not reduce the number of e-mails that people get but it pauses the inbox.
+This add-on does not reduce the number of emails that people get but it pauses the inbox.
 Burkeman in his article talks about the feeling of being in control is the way to deal with information overload which might involve self-deception.
 He advises to fight irrationality with irrationality by using add-ons that allow you to pause your inbox or produce other results.
 Reducing large amounts of information is key.

 Dealing with IO from a social network site such as Facebook, a study done by Humboldt University showed some strategies that students take to try and alleviate IO while using Facebook.
 Some of these strategies included: Prioritizing updates from friends who were physically farther away in other countries, hiding updates from less-prioritized friends, deleting people from their friends list, narrowing the amount of personal information shared, and deactivating the Facebook account.